Sampling Frequency Thresholds for Quantum Advantage of Quantum Approximate Optimization Algorithm: Abstract

 \section{Abstract}

-In this work, we compare the performance of the Quantum Approximate Optimization Algorithm (QAOA) with state-of-the-art classical solvers such as Gurobi and MQLib to solve the combinatorial optimization problem MaxCut on 3-regular graphs.
-The goal is to identify under which conditions QAOA can achieve “quantum advantage” over classical algorithms, in terms of both solution quality and time to solution.
-One might be able to achieve quantum advantage on hundreds of qubits and moderate depth $p$ by sampling the QAOA state at a frequency of order 10 kHz.
-We observe, however, that classical heuristic solvers are capable of producing high-quality approximate solutions in \textit{linear} time complexity.
-In order to match this quality for \textit{large} graph sizes $N$, a quantum device must support depth $p>11$.
-Otherwise, we demonstrate that the number of required samples grows exponentially with $N$, hindering the scalability of QAOA with $p\leq11$.
-These results put challenging bounds on achieving quantum advantage for QAOA MaxCut on 3-regular graphs.
-Other problems, such as different graphs, weighted MaxCut, maximum independent set, and 3-SAT, may be better suited for achieving quantum advantage on near-term quantum devices.
+We compare the performance of the Quantum Approximate Optimization Algorithm (QAOA) with state-of-the-art classical solvers Gurobi and MQLib to solve the MaxCut problem on 3-regular graphs.
+We identify minimum noiseless sampling frequency and depth $p$ required for a quantum device to outperform classical algorithms.
+There is potential for quantum advantage on hundreds of qubits and moderate depth with a sampling frequency of ~10kHz.
+We observe, however, that classical heuristic solvers are capable of producing high-quality approximate solutions in linear time complexity.
+In order to match this quality for large graph sizes $N$, a quantum device must support depth $p>11$.
+Additionally, multi-shot QAOA is not efficient on large graphs, indicating that QAOA $p\leq11$ does not scale with~$N$.
+These results limit achieving quantum advantage for QAOA MaxCut on 3-regular graphs.
+Other problems, such as different graphs, weighted MaxCut, and 3-SAT, may be better suited for achieving quantum advantage on near-term quantum devices.